 This reality has paved the way for influencer marketing to become a vital asset for many companies.

-Brands can partner with influencers to market their products and services, gaining trust with the audience through the recommendation from the influencer.
+Brands can partner with influencers to market their products and services, gaining trust of the audience through the recommendation from the influencer.

 Customer management is all about building relationships, and ultimately, its overarching goal is to establish trust with your target market.

 When you bring influencers on board, you can expedite this process to cultivate a focused community around your brand.

 Rather than forcing sales promotions on new prospects, you can leverage the standing of key influencers to build brand recognition in a less intrusive way.

 This approach makes it easier to move people along your funnel, as prospects will be more open to offers when they see market leaders and influencers trust your brand.